Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ## Setting Realistic Expectations

+**Scenario:**
 In a client meeting, a developer says, *"Yes, we should be able to add that feature by the end of the sprint."* The client is pleased.

-But a week later, it becomes clear that the feature is more complex than expected, other tasks are behind schedule, and the team now has to explain the delay.
+However, a week later, it becomes clear that the feature is more complex than expected, other tasks are behind schedule, and the team now has to explain the delay.
 The client feels frustrated and blindsided and this impacts the trust they have in your development team.

 This is a classic example of unrealistic expectations, often caused by optimism, pressure to please, or fear of disappointing the client in the moment.